Deployed Works Guide

 Audience

-Providers, freelancers, consultants, fractional leaders and specialist teams creating or improving capability profiles
+Providers, independent providers, consultants, fractional leaders and specialist teams creating or improving capability profiles

 Time